 What your gift will do

-- Construction materials
+- Building materials

-- Skilled and unskilled labour
+- Skilled labour

-- Local contribution: US$1,748.73; churches will also mobilize volunteer teams to help with labour.
+- Local contribution: US$13,927.58; caregivers will volunteer their labour.

 - Handling of funds: Compassion Dominican Republic will distribute funds and ensure that this intervention remains within budget.